syncfusion-content/fileformat-docs/File-Formats/Presentation/Loading-and-Saving-the-Presentation.md

 return File(outputStream, ContentType, outputFileName);
 {% endhighlight %}

+{% highlight c# tabtitle="C# [Windows-specific]" %}
+//Opens an existing PowerPoint Presentation IPresentation pptxDoc = Presentation.Open(fileName);
+//To-Do some manipulation
+//Saves the Presentation to the client browser pptxDoc.Save("Output.pptx", FormatType.Pptx, Response);
+{% endhighlight %}

+{% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}
+'Opens an existing PowerPoint Presentation
+Dim pptxDoc As IPresentation = Presentation.Open(fileName)
+'To-Do some manipulation
+'Saves the Presentation to the client browser pptxDoc.Save("Output.pptx", FormatType.Pptx, Response)
+{% endhighlight %}

 {% highlight c# tabtitle="Xamarin" %}
+//Saving and sending the workbook to a client browser from a web site is suitable for web applications alone.
+{% endhighlight %}

+{% highlight c# tabtitle="UWP" %}
 //Saving and sending the workbook to a client browser from a web site is suitable for web applications alone.
 {% endhighlight %}